World Cup TV broadcasts confirmed

 writer: Online Reporters

-Seventeen free television channels will broadcast live World Cub 2022 matches in rotation, with True4U 24 carrying the opening match between the host country Qatar and Ecuador on Sunday at 11pm Thailand time.
+Seventeen free television channels will broadcast live World Cup 2022 matches in rotation, with True4U 24 carrying the opening match between the host country Qatar and Ecuador on Sunday at 11pm Thailand time.

 The Sports Authority of Thailand (SAT) made the announcement on Saturday after meeting with broadcasters, to the relief of millions of local football fans.